flexi-framework/flexi/doc/userguide/tutorials/12_flatPlate/flatPlate.md

 is stationary, no additional treatment of the outflow is necessary.
 On the bottom of the domain, for $0.2m$ a symmetry condition is applied, since we don't want to directly start with the flat plate at the inflow.
 After $x=0.2m$, an adiabatic wall begins.
 The mesh is stretched, such that the nodes in wall-normal direction are clustered towards the wall.
-The gradients in (even the stationary) turbulent boundary layer are very large, such we need a lot of resolution in that direction.
+The gradients in (even the stationary) turbulent boundary layer are very large, such that we need a lot of resolution in that direction.
 The grid is also stretched in the wall-parallel direction, and nodes are clustered at the leading edge of the plate.
 Here, larger gradients are expected since the boundary layer is developing very rapidly at the start.
 At later
 $x$-positions, we can use very large cells in the wall-parallel direction, since not a lot of change is going on there.